-Note: I no longer own an Index Labs QRP Plus, having sold it in September, 2008 to
+Note: I no longer own an Index Labs QRP Plus, having sold it in September, 2008

-the QRP Plus will remain active for archival purposes.
+This page about the QRP Plus will remain active for archival purposes.

 From the manual: